ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 Developers of private extensions should be extra wary to avoid collisions.
 Unlike most other unique identifier integer values in extensions, observable values are _not_ modified with tricky multiplication.
 Consider using using high integer numbers related to the extension's `uid`.
 For example for extension `uid` `999`, the observable numbers could start from `999000` (extension `uid` times `1000` plus observable number).
 This sort of precaution could become important as OCSF gains acceptance across the industry, and publishing and accepting OCSF events generated with private extensions begins to occur.

 #### Definition Nuance: Precedence and the "Use the Most General" Rule
-The definition types establish a precedence with 1 being the most general to 6 being the most specific.
+The definition types, as listed in the [Defining Observables](#defining-observables) section, establish a precedence with 1 being the most general to 6 being the most specific.

 In cases where an OCSF event has an attribute is affected by more than one observable definition, _the most general_ should be used.

 #### Definition Nuance: Extends
-Observable definitions can be overriden in extensions (via `extends`) in event class and object definitions, including the special "patch" type of extends.
+Observable definitions can be overridden in extensions (via `extends`) in event class and object definitions, including the special "patch" type of extends.
 This is also mentioned above, though repeated here to emphasize that this is a general rule for all types of observable definitions.

 #### Definition Nuance: Hidden Types Are Not Supported
 Defining observables in definitions of hidden event classes or object is not supported as this would lead to colliding observables `type_id` values.
 See [Appendix 2: Hidden Types](#appendix-2-hidden-types) for more information.
 This is also mentioned above, though repeated here to emphasize that this is a general rule for all types of observable definitions.